(Last Updated on : 09/01/2019)

 district, earlier known as Cuddapah district

-, covering an area of 15,359 sq km is the source of the rare sandalwood and timber which brings in huge foreign income.
+, covering an area of 15,359 square km is the source of the rare sandalwood and timber which brings in huge foreign income.
 This district houses numerous beautiful temples and forts.
-Sri Kodadanda Swamy temple in Vontimitta, Ameen Peer Dargah, Sree Veerabhadra Swamy Temple, Venkateshwara Swamy Temple and others are important tourist spots situated here.
+Sri Kodadanda Swami temple in Vontimitta, Ameen Peer Dargah, Sree Veerabhadra Swami Temple, Venkateshwara Swami Temple and others are important tourist spots situated here.

-which is located in the north eastern part of the state is dominantly industrial with industries like seed processing, food processing, chemicals, drugs and pharmaceuticals.
+is located in the north eastern part of the state and is dominantly industrial with industries like seed processing, food processing, chemicals, drugs and pharmaceuticals.
 Gollala Mamidada Sun God Temple, Draksharamam Temple

 , Samalkot Pancharamam Temple, Sri Lakshmi Narasimha Swamy Temple, Papi Hills, Korangi Reserve Forest, Konaseema, etc are amongst the many interesting tourist attractions in the district.